donnell-f/Gjallarhorn-Rune-Translator/README.txt

 - Trying to put in extremely long string of text may result in a crash.
 (Other than that it works well though.)

+- The build can be found in the release file.